ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/HomeTown.md

 ### ✅ Answer

 > My hometown is Sylhet, which is situated in the north-eastern part of Bangladesh.
-It is one of the country's most picturesque cities and is well known for its lush tea gardens, rolling hills, and beautiful rivers.
+It is one of the country's most picturesque cities and is also  well known for its lush tea gardens, rolling hills, and beautiful rivers.
 I have lived there for most of my life, so I know the city extremely well.

 ---